Fairfield University: Fairfield University Art Museum

 The Fairfield University Art Museum, opened in October 2010, is located in a 1920s Tudor mansion.
 The Museum features four galleries with about 2700 sqft of space.
 Its main gallery, The Frank and Clara Meditz Gallery, is named in honor of the parents of the lead donor to the project, University Trustee John Meditz '70.
 It was previously known as the Bellarmine Museum.

 Theatre Fairfield

 Theatre Fairfield is the resident production company of the Theatre Program of the Department of Visual & Performing Arts at the university.
 Theatre Fairfield's season includes professionally directed and designed productions, a Festival of student-written, directed, and designed plays, performances by On the Spot, an improv company, Director's Cut or A Class Act, which features the work of advanced directing and acting students, and independent projects created by junior and senior theatre majors.
 The PepsiCo Theatre, a renovated 1922 carriage house, is the home to Theatre Fairfield.
 This theatrical facility includes a 70-seat flexible black box theatre, coffeehouse, dance studio, design studio and costume shop/dressing room.
 Veterans of Theatre Fairfield include Paul Marcarelli '92 and January LaVoy '97.

+Bennett Center for Judaic Studies

+Founded in 1993 via a gift from Carl and Dorothy Bennett (founders of Caldor department stores), the Bennett Center for Judaic Studies has served Fairfield students and faculty and is engaged in substantial community outreach.
+It plans and executes about 20 public events every year, including lectures, conversations, movie screenings, and art performances, some in collaboration with the Regina A. Quick Center for the Arts.
+Since the October 7th attacks on Israel, the Gaza War that ensued, campus protests at nearby universities, and the overall rise in antisemitic incidents throughout the country, the Bennett Center has served as one of few university centers in the Northeast where programming about Israeli and Jewish topics could be held without protests, disruption, or retribution.
+Bennett Center programs have attracted an increasing audience since.
+The Bennett Center also oversees the minor in Judaic Studies, offers programming around Shabbat and Jewish holidays for the university's Jewish students, and advises the Jewish student group Kadima.

+The center's founding director is Ellen Umanski, who directed it until her retirement in 2020.
+Its current director is Yaron Ayalon, a historian of Sephardi Jews, Israel, and the Ottoman Empire, and Professor of Religious Studies and Carl and Dorothy Bennett Chair in Judaic Studies.